Dance, BA

 Any dancer cast in faculty or guest artist choreography must be enrolled in DANCE 425, or at least 1 UWM Department of Dance technique class that meets at least 2 or 3 times per week during the rehearsal semester.

-Per departmental policy, any time a student is cast in a faculty or guest artist work and is enrolled for less than 18 credits, they must enroll in DANCE 490 for 1 credit during the appropriate semester.
+Per departmental policy, any time a student is cast in a faculty or guest artist work and is enrolled for less than 18 credits, they must enroll in DANCE 490 for 1 or 2 credits during the appropriate semester.

 Coursework involved in MPPR guidelines.